Paraboly/pwc-web-component-boilerplate/readme.md

 ## Basic Usage

-This is just an example from pwc-animated-checkbox, you need to change it !
+This is just an example from pwc-animated-checkbox, you need to change it!

 ```html
 <pwc-animated-checkbox></pwc-animated-checkbox>